 Creating a project can be done in two ways: by clicking the New Project... button on the toolbar or by selecting File -> New Project from the main menu or by clicking the button on the toolbar.
-A small dialog opens which asks you for the project name, the name of the creator, the location, which target framework to use and the initial contents of the new project.
+The New Project dialog opens (shown below) which asks you for the project name, the name of the creator, the location, which target framework to use and the initial contents of the new project.
 You can switch the target framework at any time.
 The initial contents allow you to immediately start the wizard to retrieve relational model data from a database (work 'database first') after the project has been created, add a relational model data container (work 'model first') or simply start with an empty project.

 The Create Project dialog